Forsti5/Fortran-Unit-Test-Trivial/README.md

 This example shows a simple unit test in Fortran made with [pFUnit](https://github.com/Goddard-Fortran-Ecosystem/pFUnit).
 The output is the test result and the code coverage.

+## Summary

+In the file [`operators.f90`](https://github.com/Forsti5/Fortran-Unit-Test-Trivial/blob/main/operators.F90) are two subroutines, one which adds two real values and one which subtracts two real values.
+In the file [`test_operators.f90`](https://github.com/Forsti5/Fortran-Unit-Test-Trivial/blob/main/test_operators.F90) are the tests for the two subroutines.
+The [cmake file](https://github.com/Forsti5/Fortran-Unit-Test-Trivial/blob/main/CMakeLists.txt) includes the information, how to build and link the test executable.

 ## Building

 The program can be built with `cmake`.